GrumpyKit10/Wazuh-SIEM-Homelab/docs/config-explained.md

 ## Lessons Learned

-- excessive monitoring of files may lead to decreased performance in virtualized settings.
+- Excessive monitoring of files may lead to decreased performance in virtualized settings.
 - Excessive filtering of Windows Security Logs may prevent essential alerts from being detected.
 - Incremental deployment offers increased stability and troubleshooting capabilities.